Having split ends on your beard is often a sign of an unhealthy mane.

-In addition to the discomfort, beard split ends will also affect the appearance of your beard.
+In addition to the discomfort, this problem will also affect the appearance of your beard.
 It will look unkempt and as if you never take the time to groom it.

-When you take care of your beard properly, you will notice the difference when you run your hands through the silky-smooth perfection and your fingers do not get tangled in the masses of unmanageable split ends.
+When you take care of your beard properly, you will notice the difference when you run your hands through the silky-smooth perfection and your fingers don’t get tangled in the masses of unmanageable split ends.

-To treat and prevent split ends, it’s important to first understand what causes them.
-What is happens to your beloved facial hair when it gets too coarse and brittle is that it frays at the ends, causing the hair to split in multiple directions.
+To treat and prevent this facial hair problem, it’s important to first understand what causes them.
+What happens to your beloved facial hair when it gets too coarse and brittle is that it frays at the ends, causing the hair to split in multiple directions.

-Understanding what keeps your beard nourished, soft, and smooth begins with understanding sebum oil.
+Understanding what keeps your beard nourished, soft and smooth begins with understanding the term of sebum oil.
 At the root of every follicle of your beard lies a sebaceous gland, a finite gland that provides your body with a certain amount of sebaceous oil every day.